JoeanAmier/XHS-Downloader/README_EN.md

 <li>When extracting links to explore works, searching for works, and user links, the script can automatically scroll the page to load more content.
 The default number of page scrolls is 10.</li>
 <li>The automatic page scroll feature is turned off by default.
 Users can enable it and modify the scroll detection interval and the number of scrolls, with changes taking effect immediately.</li>
 <li>If the automatic page scroll feature is not enabled, users need to manually scroll the page to load more content before performing other actions.</li>
+<li>Support packaging and downloading of work files; This feature is enabled by default, and works from multiple files will be downloaded in compressed file format</li>
 <li>Using global proxy tools may cause script download failures.
 If there are issues, please try disabling the proxy tool.
 If necessary, contact the author for feedback.</li>
 <li>XHS-Downloader userscript only implements the data collection functionality for visible content and does not include any paid or cracked features.</li>
 </ul>